jianlonghuang/docs/source/dtoverlay/dtoverlay_readme.md

   60: -- -- -- -- -- -- -- -- 68 -- -- -- -- -- -- --
   70: 70 -- -- -- -- -- -- --
   ```

+- **uart1**

+  1. connect USBtoTTL convert to uart pins and PC

+  2. excute the command on board to init uart1, then `ctrc+c` to stop the command

+     ```
+     brcm_patchram_plus --enable_hci --no2bytes --tosleep 200000 --baudrate 115200 /dev/ttyS2
+     ```

+  3. sent test

+     PC open a uart tool to monitor uart1 send

+     excute the command on board to send data

+     ```
+     echo abcde1232435 > /dev/ttyS2
+     ```

+  4. receive test

+     excute the command on board to monitor receive

+     ```
+     cat /dev/ttyS2
+     ```

+     PC open a uart tool to send data